happyapplehorse/gptui/docs/troubleshooting.md

 # Potential issues and solutions when installing on Termux

+## Installing Termux-API

+Some functionalities require the support of Termux-API, such as copying code snippets and voice features.
+To install Termux-API, you need to:
+1. Install the Termux-API plugin.
+The Termux:API application can be obtained from [F-Droid](https://f-droid.org/en/packages/com.termux.api/).
+2. After installing Termux-API, you also need to execute `pkg install termux-api` in Termux to install the corresponding package.
+3. Grant the necessary permissions to Termux-API.

 ## Installing numpy

 First, ensure that numpy is installed.
 You can use `pkg install python-numpy` to install numpy, referring to [Termux Wiki](https://wiki.termux.com/wiki/Python).
 If using a virtual environment, you might need to use `python -m venv --system-site-packages <your-venv-path>` to make python-numpy available within the virtual environment.